Defensive Rebalancing for Automated Market Makers: Arbitrage and Pareto Efficiency

-To construct a rebalancing, borrow a basket $(b_1, \ldots, b_m)$, transfer tokens among the pools in a way that mimics that arbitrageur's sequence of trades, ending up with $(b_1', \ldots, b_m')$, where each $b_j' \geq b_j$, and at least one inequality is strict.
-Repay the loan, leaving the basket $(b_1'-b_1, \ldots, b_n'-b_n)$.
+To construct a rebalancing, borrow a basket $(b_1, \ldots, b_m)$, transfer tokens among the pools in a way that mimics that arbitrageur's sequence of trades, producing $(b_1', \ldots, b_m')$, where each $b_j' \geq b_j$, and at least one inequality is strict.
+Repay the loan, leaving the basket $(b_1'-b_1, \ldots, b_m'-b_m)$.
 Recall that each of these trades leaves each CFMM's liquidity unchanged.

-For each token type $T_k$ for which $b_k' - b_k > 0$, pick a pool $x_{i,j}$ that trades $T_k$, and transfer that sum to that pool.
+For each token type $T_k$ for which $b_k' - b_k > 0$, choose any CFMM that trades token type $T_k$, and transfer $b_k'-b_k$ tokens of type $T_k$ to that pool.
 This transfer strictly increases that CFMM's liquidity.
-Doing the same for all token types that produced a profit yields a rebalancing that improves $c$'s liquidity levels, contradicting the hypothesis that $c$ is Pareto efficient. \end{proof}

-Given token types $T_1, \ldots, T_m$, a \emph{valuation} is a vector $[V_1, \ldots, V_m]$ representing the opinion that one unit of $T_j$ is worth $V_j$ units of an arbitrary num\'eraire currency.
-A configuration is arbitrage-free if and only if it is possible to assign a valuation consistent with CFMM spot prices.
-In an arbitrage-free configuration, define the \emph{valuation} for CFMM $( x_{i,1} ,x_{i,2})$ that trades token types $T_j,T_k$ to be the dot product:
+Repeating this procedure for every token type with $b_k'>b_k$ produces a rebalancing in which every CFMM's liquidity is at least its original value and at least one CFMM's liquidity is strictly greater, contradicting the hypothesis that $c$ is Pareto efficient. \end{proof} \begin{definition} A \emph{valuation} for a network of CFMMs trading token types $T_1,\ldots,T_m$ is a vector $V=(V_1,\ldots,V_m)\in\mathbb{R}_{>0}^m$, where $V_i$ is the value assigned to one unit of token $T_i$. \end{definition}